Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Assignment tableaux and tabloids

-An assignment tableau represents a task assignment, where each task in a cell $(i, j)$ of a task tableau is assigned to each processor in a cell $(i, j)$ of a processor tableau bijectively.
-If a set of tasks are assigned to a smaller set of processors, i.e., $n$-task-$m$-processor assignment ($m < n$), repetitions occur in the entries in a processor tableau.
-We use generalized Young tableaux to represent $n$-task-$m$-processor assignments for $m < n$.
+An assignment tableau represents a task assignment, where each task in a cell $(i, j)$ of a task tableau is assigned to each agent in a cell $(i, j)$ of an agent tableau bijectively.
+If a set of tasks is assigned to a smaller-sized set of agents, i.e., $n$-task-$m$-agent assignment ($n > m$), we use generalized Young tableaux to represent $n$-task-$m$-agent assignments ($n > m$).